KRMAssociatesInc/eHMP/rdk/product/production/rdk/docs/resources.md

 Functionality of resources which may be useful to other resources should be extracted into subsystems.

+## Writeback Resources
+Writeback resources, or resources which save patient data, are currently developed separately from fetch resources.
+See the [writeback](writeback.md) page for detail.

 ## Developing a Resource

 Annotated example resources which complement this guide are provided in the rdk repository at